‘Playboy’ Playmate Kindly Myers Flaunts Ample Cleavage & Perky Derriere In Sizzling Instagram Clip

 “Gorgeous beautiful pretty cute angel I love you so much,” gushed an admirer, adding a string of heart emoji to the comment.

 “Spectacular lady.
 So pretty, [charismatic], sexy body.
-She is a dream,” added another commenter.
+She is a dream,” added another.

-“My God you are beautiful and drive me wild,” chimed in a third Instagram user.
+“My God you are beautiful and drive me wild,” chimed in a fourth Instagram user.

-The clip has racked up more than 9,000 likes.
+The clip seems to be a fan favorite, as it has soon racked up more than 9,000 likes.

 Throughout her modeling career, Kindly has been able to set herself apart with her striking good looks and charming personality.
-Her background as a former soldier also makes her unique.
-In an interview with Rambling Beach Cat, she spoke about her time serving in the military.
+Her unbelievable body also seems to drive fans metaphorically wild.
+In an interview with Rambling Beach Cat, Kindly revealed, however, that she does very little to achieve her flawless figure.

-“Basic training taught me a lot about myself.
-I learned that I am much stronger than I ever thought I was, both mentally and physically.
-I also got to shoot many different types of guns and rocket launchers.
-It was fun and I met some great people,” explained Kindly.

-“I am also confident that I could kick someones a** in hand to hand combat if the situation arose.”
+“Sorry to say this, but genetics do have a lot to do with it,” explained Kindly.

-To see more of Kindly, be sure to check out her Instagram account.
+To see more of the model, be sure to check out her Instagram account.